zumasys/docs/site/rover/release-notes/web/1-0-32-staged/README.md

     - An issue has been resolved where in certain cases an incorrect payment method was passed to the backend system.
   - **POS**
     - Improved the Parts Search Scanning behavior when "Auto Add Parts" is disabled in user settings
+  - **Opportunities**
+    - Cleaned up UI for headers for id, phone number and name fields
+    - Added error handling for if a date or customer did not come back
+    - Fixed missing statuses
+   - **Field Service**
+    - Added error handling if certain inputs were not selected (ex: operations type, report type)
+    - Fix added to not allow multiple updates by disabling button

 <PageFooter />